fmglobal/firemodelingworkshop/index.markdown

 ### Venue

 The conference will be held at the Four Points by Sheraton Norwood.

-#### Block Booking
-A block booking has been made for the workshop.
+A discounted rate for accommodation is available at this venue through a block booking:

 * Book via phone - +1.(781).769.7900
 * Book via email -  Lucy.Finnerty@hobbsbrook.com.